AlekseyBykov/pets.message-generator/README.md

 MessageGenerator: Java desktop app example
 --
 <h4>General description</h4>

+<i>Note: Here briefly described an example of how the application works, layout, etc. without business details.
+"OeBS", "import and export", "TFF", "OAGIS" - none of this matters here.
+All of that can be adapted to a specific business case.</i>

 The application shows some common approaches of building desktop Swing applications with using Spring framework:

 <ul>